 But now he is smiling as he asks everyone’s name again, as he says once more, “My own name is Dr. Uzodinma.
 You can call me Coach.”
 And you watch the words leave his lips, watch them float in the air, swing slowly downwards like leaves, and you stare at his beard and see beads of water dripping off it.
 Later, when you get home, you open the notebook where you paste images of bare-bodied men cut out from newspapers—Zinedine Zidane, Mohammed Ali, The Undertaker—and wonder how he would look in your book.

-“Good evening, sir,” you say, lowering your head.
+“Good evening, sir,” you say.
 And suddenly, now that you are close, you become unsure, a part of you pricking up, insisting it is not him.

-“Good evening,” he says, distractedly.
+“Good evening,” he says, distracted.
 He looks up.

-You tell him you are one of the boys he once coached there, seven years ago.
+You tell him you are one of the boys he coached there, seven years ago.

 At first, he looks blank.
 Then his face loosens into a smile.
 “Ah, I remember now.
 Kee ka I mekwaranu?”
 He is taking you in, shaking his head in mild amazement.
 “You’re a big boy now o.”

 “I’m fine, sir.
-I hope everything is fine with you,” you say, smiling.
+I hope everything is fine with you,” you say.
+You cannot contain the joy in you.

 “Yes, yes,” he says.
 For a second his eyes seem to focus on something beside you, then he looks up, sipping from his bottle of water.
 “Yes.
 Sit with me.”

 You sit on the sand, warm and pale brown, punctuated here and there by yellowed tufts of withering grass.
 Were this the rainy season, the grass would be shiny green, intensely itchy on bare skin.
-He leans backwards, his body supported by his hands, his hairy legs pulled up so that, from the border of his shorts, the white underwear he is wearing shows.
+He leans backwards, his body supported by his hands, his hairy legs pulled up so that, from the border of his shorts, his white underwear shows.
 It hits you again: the smell of the same body spray after so many years.
 You want to urinate.

 Near the goalpost, three children are in a circle, chanting Ruff Coin’s “Nwa Aba”: Abum Nwa Aba, Aba, Aba ooo, Aba!
 Their voices so brittle, so fierce in their declaration: that each of them is a Nwa Aba, a child of Aba, in blood and character.